joedefen/subshop/README.md

 * the expected basic type of a parameter is incorrect (e.g., you change a string parameter to a numberic type).

 ## Verify the Installation
-After install, it would be a good idea to ensure a working setup and make adjustments.
+After install, it is advisable to ensure a working setup and make adjustments.
 Here are some commands to try.

 * `subshop dirs`:  dumps the persistent data folder locations (if the configuration is loadable).
 * `subshop parse {video-folder}`:  parses the video filenames in the given folder and reports the those that may be problematic for automation (i.e., TV episodes w/o parsed season/episode numbers and movies w/o a parsed year).
 Running this w/o arguments (i.e., on your whole collection) might indicate ambiguities worth resolving before creating the cache directories).